andbalch/RCC-Project/Data Documentation/data_summary.md

 1. Invasion of Sacral Nerve Roots
 1. \# Liver Segments Involved on Imaging
 1. \# Lung Lesions on Imaging
-1. Watch and Wait Protocol
+1. Watch and Wait Protocol *Does not neatly fall under this category*

 </details>